Contents

 This initial labeling phase can then be used to identify which data is particularly difficult to classify or identify data that is critical for the success of the application.

-Such experimentation is easier when using an annotation tool.
+Such experimentation is easier when using a data curation and management tool.
 This can also provide valuable insights into the types of patterns that need to be learned.

 Another approach is to leverage existing annotated data or use expert annotators or domain experts.
 This data can provide a starting point for labeling.
 This method can be more expensive but does require less experimentation.